Grange Thistle FC: Early years

 But Thistle made no mistake just one season later, annexing their first major honour by claiming the 1923 Brisbane premiership with a 5–1 win in the Challenge Cup replay against Bundamba Rangers.
 Dinmore Bush Rats actually finished first on the points table, with Thistle second and Bundamba third, but under the short-lived Challenge Cup system featuring the top four teams in a knockout series, Thistle came out on top as the officially designated premiers.

 In those first few seasons, Thistle's remarkable performances for a fledgling club marked it as one of Australia's most powerful squads.
-By the early 1930s, nine Thistle players had represented Australia, including the Cumberford brothers, Jack and Dave.
-Jack Cumberford, who coached the Queensland team after World War II, earned a unique honour when he was awarded a special medal for scoring Australia's first international goal in a 3–1 win against Wanganui in the opening game of the tour of New Zealand in 1922.
+By the early 1930s, nine Thistle players had represented Australia, including the Cumberford brothers, Jock (also known as Jack) and Dave.
+Jock Cumberford, who coached the Queensland team after World War II, earned a unique honour when he was awarded a special medal for scoring Australia's first international goal in a 3–1 win against Wanganui in the opening game of the tour of New Zealand in 1922.
 Other Thistle players who earned selection for Australia during that period were Jimmy Love, Billy McBride, Angus Marshall, Andrew Park, John Peebles, Jimmy Robertson and John Steel.
 Peebles and Steel were both destined to make a long-term mark on Queensland football as senior administrators.

 Press reports during the 1920s also provided confirmation that the Thistle club was not linked in any way with the now defunct Merthyr Thistle.
-A press profile of Thistle's international forward Jack Cumberford stated that he had played for Merthyr Thistle in 1919 but “the following season saw the club disband, and the present Thistle club formed”.
+A press profile of Thistle's international forward Jock Cumberford stated that he had played for Merthyr Thistle in 1919 but “the following season saw the club disband, and the present Thistle club formed”.

-Two years later, as reported above, co-founder Bob Waddell confirmed in an article outlining Thistle's achievements that the club was founded in 1920 and listed its complete playing record, season by season.
+Two years later co-founder Bob Waddell confirmed in an article outlining Thistle's achievements that the club was founded in 1920, not 1919, and listed its complete playing record, season by season.
 He also recalled that the first competitive match played by Thistle was against Queen's Park in 1920.

 The following year, conclusive evidence was provided that no link existed between Merthyr Thistle and the club formed in 1920.
-Under the heading “The Story of the Thistle Club”, Bob Waddell stated the following: “In the 1919 season a club by the name of Merthyr Thistle was formed, but owing to great dissension among the officials and players, the club only reigned one season, and the players, with one exception, decided to break away the following year.
+Under the heading “The Story of the Thistle Club”, Bob Waddell stated: “In the 1919 season a club by the name of Merthyr Thistle was formed, but owing to great dissension among the officials and players, the club only reigned one season, and the players, with one exception, decided to break away the following year.
 A meeting was convened by J Cumberford, J Scott and R L Waddell, and it was decided unanimously that we form a Thistle club — an entirely new club having no connection whatever with the club known as Merthyr Thistle.
 J Lang (now a referee) was elected chairman, R L Waddell honorary secretary and J Scott honorary treasurer.
 The first season saw the club just failing to annex the honours both in the premiership and Charity Cup competitions.”